CDCgov/cdc-open-viz/packages/CDC-Maps/README.md

 ## Contributing

 To get started working on this repository, follow these steps:
-1. Clone the repo and do an `npm install`.
+1. Clone the repo and do an `npm install & npm link @cdc/map`.
+This installs your dependencies and links the namespace `@cdc/map` to your local folder (see step 4 for more.)
-2. Then do `npm i -g react && npm i -g react-dom`.
-  * This installs `React` and `ReactDOM` globally.
-Because this is a library, having them as direct dependencies causes issues so we will link them.
-3. Inside the repo folder, do `npm link react && npm link react-dom` which will give us access to these libraries without having to install them.
-4. Simply run `npm start` and it will open the project in development mode.
+2. Simply run `npm start` and it will open the project in development mode.
-5. To create an actual built version of the library for testing, run `npm run build`
+3. To create an actual built version of the library for testing, run `npm run build`
-6. To test the package out locally inside a different project, after building you need to [link your local version](https://docs.npmjs.com/cli/link) of the package to that codebase.
+4. To test the package out locally inside a different project, after building you need to go into that folder and run `npm link @cdc/map`.
+It should begin using your local version so you can make changes and view them.

 **Submitting a Pull Request**
 Contributions from users are welcome.
 If you are not an approved contributor, you will have to [fork this repository](https://help.github.com/articles/fork-a-repo) and submit a pull request that way.